Disti228/Maze/README.md

 # Maze
 Maze for gamedev course

-You can play it remake it
+You can play it or remake it